ironpeakservices/ironpeak.be/content/blog/PPPwned.md

-description = "A cited deep dive into the PS4 FW 11.00 PPP-based kernel exploit: why PlayStation jailbreaking exists, how PS4's FreeBSD-based OS works, the real CVE-2006-4304 advisory and patch, and what it means for PS5." layout = "blog" draft = false title = "PPPwned: The Bug That Outlived Dial-Up"
+description = "A cited deep dive into the PS4 FW 11.00 PPP-based kernel exploit: why PlayStation jailbreaking exists, how PS4's FreeBSD-based OS works, the real CVE-2006-4304 advisory and patch, and what it means for PS5." layout = "blog" draft = false title = "The Bug That Outlived Dial-Up"
 +++

 ## Introduction